 What is The International Association of Professions Career College

 Also known as IAP Career College, the aim is to offer the best in affordable online certificate courses for non-traditional and “dream” careers.
-IAP Career College is a division of FabJob Inc. They make professional non-traditional career education accessible to adult learners around the planet.
+IAP Career College is a division of FabJob Inc. They make professional non-traditional career education accessible to adult learners around the world.

 What if the Registration Fee is More Than I can pay at once?